shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 While travelling, you invariable face situations out of your control and quickly learn to let go and accept things being out of your control instead of worrying about it at every turn.
-It is because of these out of your control situations you get a chance to rest and face your emotions.
+It is because of these out of your control situations, you get a chance to rest and face your emotions.

 ### Traveling as a local